This post may contain affiliate links. Please read my disclosure policy for more details.

-Savoury quiches are so versatile, delicious and packed with flavors.
+Savory quiches are so versatile, delicious, and packed with flavors.
 They are great staples, especially when they’re easy to make and loaded with seasonal vegetables like this fabulous pumpkin quiche.

 Hearty, full of nutrients and colorful, this quiche is perfect for any occasion.

-Needless to say, at this time of year pumpkin is definitely my favourite filling, alongside some ricotta, red onions and thyme, it makes a vibrant, delicious and light dish.
+Needless to say, at this time of year pumpkin is definitely my favorite filling, alongside some ricotta, red onions, and thyme, it makes a vibrant, delicious, and light dish.

 - Red onions

 - Olive oil, salt and pepper

 - Make a quick pastry, mixing flour, water, oil, and salt, all in one bowl.

 - Cook the veggies while the pastry chills in the fridge.

 - Mix ricotta, milk, eggs, and a pinch of salt.

 - Roll out the pastry and line a tart pan.